adambard/learnxinyminutes-docs/haxe.html.markdown

         trace(instance.toString() + " is the value for instance.toString()"); // same thing

-        // instance has the "FooClass" type, while acceptBaseFoo has the
+        /*
-        // BaseFooClass type.
-However, since FooClass extends BaseFooClass,
+           Instance has the "FooClass" type, while acceptBaseFoo has the BaseFooClass type.
+However, since FooClass extends BaseFooClass, it is accepted.
-        // it is accepted.
+         */
         BaseFooClass.acceptBaseFoo(instance);
     }